san-kumar/howdoi/README.md

 # howdoi

-Tells you how to do something in the linux terminal by searching the internet for answers.
+Get quick answers to common linux related questions, right inside your terminal by typing "howdoi [your question]".

 ## Screenshot